PhilipKossack/chat/README.md

 docker-compose up

-see compose.yml and for config options
+see docker-compose.yml and for config/config.yml for options